-Sammy Zahran is a Professor of Demography in the Dept of Economics.
-Sammy is also a Professor in the Dept of Epidemiology in the Colorado School of Public Health.
+Sammy Zahran is a Professor of Demography and Associate Chair in the Department of Economics.
+Sammy is also a Professor in the Department of Epidemiology in the Colorado School of Public Health.
 From 2012-2014, he was Robert Wood Johnson Health and Society Fellow at Columbia University.
 In 2010, Sammy was awarded the prestigious Monfort Professorship at Colorado State University.
-His published research appears in Proceedings of the National Academy of Sciences, Risk Analysis, Journal of Risk and Uncertainty, Ecological Economics, Environmental Science and Technology, Climatic Change, Science of the Total Environment, Environmental Research, Journal of the Association of Environmental and Resource Economists, Environment International, American Journal of Public Health, and the International Journal of Epidemiology.
+His academic writings focus on the health and human capital costs of environmental externalities.
+His published research appears in Health Economics, Law and Policy, Proceedings of the National Academy of Sciences, Risk Analysis, Journal of Risk and Uncertainty, Ecological Economics, Environmental Science and Technology, Climatic Change, Science of the Total Environment, Environmental Research, Journal of the Association of Environmental and Resource Economists, Environment International, American Journal of Public Health, International Journal of Epidemiology, and the Journal of Applied Statistics.

 Zahran, S., Magzamen, S., Breunig, IM, Mielke, HW.
 (2014).
 Maternal exposure to neighborhood soil Pb and eclampsia risk in New Orleans, Louisiana (USA): Evidence from a natural experiment in flooding.
-Environmental Research
+Environmental Research.
+133: 274-81

 This course is an introduction to environmental issues from an economic perspective, including: environmental valuation and risk assessment, property rights, externalities, and environmental problems, sustainable development, population growth, natural resource and environmental economics, common-pool resources, air pollution, climate change, water pollution, the economics of hazardous waste, and development economics and poverty.